Sandra S. Yamate

 The Texas Minority Counsel Program honored Linda with the 2016 Lifetime Achievement Award and Lawdragon named her one of the 100 Leading Legal Consultants and Strategists for three consecutive years.
 The Travis County Women Lawyers’ Association presented her with the 2013 Advancement of Women Award.

 Prior to joining the Institute for Inclusion in the Legal Profession, Linda led the Center for Women in Law at Texas Law for a decade, growing its influence nationally, increasing annual revenues from $150,000 to $1.2 million, and overseeing more than $8 million in gifts and sponsorships.
 Under her leadership, the Women’s Power Summit™ grew to be one of the most sought-after invitations in the national legal community.
-Linda also built and directed the leading convocation of advocates of women lawyers that gathers annually in New York.
-She taught a leadership theory course at Texas Law for five years.
-The class was oversubscribed each year.
+Linda also built and directed the leading convocation of advocates of women lawyers that gathers annually in New York and taught a leadership theory course at Texas Law for five years that was oversubscribed each year.
 She was also the Assistant Director at the Project for Attorney Retention, an initiative of the Center for WorkLife Law of the University of California Hastings College of the Law and Vice President of Development at The Center for American and International Law.
 Linda began her legal career as a commercial litigator at WilmerHale in Washington, D.C. after graduating magna cum laude from American University’s Washington College of Law in 1999.

 Jennifer A. Jackson